What is Hirschsprung disease?

-What are the symptoms of HD?
+What are the symptoms of Hirschsprung disease?

 Symptoms of HD usually show up in very young children.
 Sometimes, however, they don't appear until the teenage years or adult life.
 The most common symptoms include:

-- Failure to pass meconium (contents of the fetal intestine) shortly after birth
+Failure to pass meconium (contents of the fetal intestine) shortly after birth

-- Failure to pass first stool within 24 to 48 hours after birth
+Failure to pass first stool within 24 to 48 hours after birth

-- Constipation (possibly worsening over time)
+Constipation (possibly worsening over time)

-- Watery diarrhea (in newborns)
+Watery diarrhea (in newborns)

-- Poor weight gain
+Poor weight gain

-- Slow growth (in children under 5 years)
+Slow growth (in children under 5 years)

-- Loss of appetite
+Loss of appetite

-How is HD diagnosed?
+How is Hirschsprung disease diagnosed?

 HD is diagnosed after a thorough physical exam and some tests.
-During the physical exam, the doctor might be able to feel the abdomen and detect the area where the large intestine is obstructed.
+During the physical exam, the doctor might be able to feel the abdomen and detect the area where the large intestine is blocked.
 The abdomen might also be swollen.

-- Abdominal X-ray — looking for a bowel blockage
+Abdominal X-ray: looking for a bowel blockage

-- Barium enema X-ray — Barium is a contrast liquid that makes the intestine show up on the X-ray.
+Barium enema X-ray: Barium is a contrast liquid that makes the intestine show up on the X-ray.
 For this test, barium is inserted into the intestine through the anus and then X-rays are taken.
 In places where the nerve cells are missing, the intestine looks too narrow.
 If a narrowed area of the large intestine shows on the X-ray, the doctor knows HD might be the problem.

-- Biopsy — A biopsy is the most accurate test for HD.
+Biopsy: A biopsy is the most accurate test for HD.
 The doctor removes a tiny piece of the intestinal lining and then looks at it under a microscope.
 If the nerve cells are missing, HD can be confirmed.

-How is HD treated?
+How is Hirschsprung disease treated?

-This surgery is performed by taking out the part of the intestine that doesn't work and connecting the remaining healthy part to the anus.
+All children who have HD will need surgery to correct the condition.
+An operation known as pull-through surgery is performed by taking out the part of the intestine that doesn't work and connecting the remaining healthy part to the anus.
 After pull-through surgery, the child has a working intestine.

 When the doctor is ready to do the pull-through surgery, he or she will disconnect the intestine from the stoma and attach it to the anus.
 Since the stoma isn't needed any more, the doctor will either repair it during the pull-through surgery or will wait about six to eight weeks to make sure that the pull-through surgery was successful.